WebCimes/webcimes-select/README.md

 Just create beautiful select boxes, it supports search, single select, multiple select, keyboard control, clear options, dropdown can also be opened over an overflow parent, and many other options.

-All options selected by Webcimes-Select are directly applied to the form's native select, to support sending form.
+All options selected by Webcimes-Select are directly applied to the form's native select, to support sending native form.

-It works with vanilla javascript + html + css, no dependencies are required and the module it's built in a very lightweight size.
+Inspired by select2, but opposed to it, it works with vanilla javascript + html + css, no dependencies are required and the module is built in a very lightweight size.

 Once the `webcimes-select` javascript is defined, we can simply call the WebcimesSelect class with the desired options.